Next Start

 When was the last time you checked your transmission fluid?
 If you answered “never,” don’t worry – you’re like most drivers!

-While most car owners know to maintain their motor oil, many are unaware that they should regularly check their transmission fluid and schedule transmission fluid maintenance per manufacturer recommendations.
+Transmission fluid is a viscous fluid that lubricates and protects the internal components of a vehicle’s transmission.
+Many car owners neglect to check their transmission fluid regularly.
+While most car owners know how to maintain their motor oil, many are unaware that they should regularly check their transmission fluid and schedule transmission fluid maintenance per manufacturer recommendations.

-What Is Transmission Fluid?
+What is Transmission Fluid?

 The fluid travels through a vehicle’s transmission to lubricate and protect the internal components from wear and tear.
 It also prevents overheating by cooling the transmission as it circulates.

-Transmission fluid acts as a hydraulic fluid and assists in the torque converter, valve body and clutch friction operation.;
+Transmission fluid acts as a hydraulic fluid and assists in the torque converter, valve body and clutch friction operation.

 The Importance of Healthy Transmission Fluid